Thirumal-Palwai/violet/edk2/CryptoPkg/Library/OpensslLib/openssl/krb5/doc/mitK5features.rst

   - Add support for the AES-SHA2 enctypes, which allows sites to conform to Suite B crypto requirements.

+Release 1.16

+* Administrator experience:

+  - The KDC can match PKINIT client certificates against the "pkinit_cert_match" string attribute on the client principal entry, using the same syntax as the existing "pkinit_cert_match" profile option.

+  - The ktutil addent command supports the "-k 0" option to ignore the key version, and the "-s" option to use a non-default salt string.

+  - kpropd supports a --pid-file option to write a pid file at startup, when it is run in standalone mode.

+  - The "encrypted_challenge_indicator" realm option can be used to attach an authentication indicator to tickets obtained using FAST encrypted challenge pre-authentication.

+  - Localization support can be disabled at build time with the --disable-nls configure option.

+* Developer experience:

+  - The kdcpolicy pluggable interface allows modules control whether tickets are issued by the KDC.

+  - The kadm5_auth pluggable interface allows modules to control whether kadmind grants access to a kadmin request.

+  - The certauth pluggable interface allows modules to control which PKINIT client certificates can authenticate to which client principals.

+  - KDB modules can use the client and KDC interface IP addresses to determine whether to allow an AS request.

+  - GSS applications can query the bit strength of a krb5 GSS context using the GSS_C_SEC_CONTEXT_SASL_SSF OID with gss_inquire_sec_context_by_oid().

+  - GSS applications can query the impersonator name of a krb5 GSS credential using the GSS_KRB5_GET_CRED_IMPERSONATOR OID with gss_inquire_cred_by_oid().

+  - kdcpreauth modules can query the KDC for the canonicalized requested client principal name, or match a principal name against the requested client principal name with canonicalization.

+* Protocol evolution:

+  - The client library will continue to try pre-authentication mechanisms after most failure conditions.

+  - The KDC will issue trivially renewable tickets (where the renewable lifetime is equal to or less than the ticket lifetime) if requested by the client, to be friendlier to scripts.

+  - The client library will use a random nonce for TGS requests instead of the current system time.

+  - For the RC4 string-to-key or PAC operations, UTF-16 is supported (previously only UCS-2 was supported).

+  - When matching PKINIT client certificates, UPN SANs will be matched correctly as UPNs, with canonicalization.

+* User experience:

+  - Dates after the year 2038 are accepted (provided that the platform time facilities support them), through the year 2106.

+  - Automatic credential cache selection based on the client realm will take into account the fallback realm and the service hostname.

+  - Referral and alternate cross-realm TGTs will not be cached, avoiding some scenarios where they can be added to the credential cache multiple times.

+  - A German translation has been added.

+* Code quality:

+  - The build is warning-clean under clang with the configured warning options.

+  - The automated test suite runs cleanly under AddressSanitizer.

+Release 1.17

+* Administrator experience:

+  - A new Kerberos database module using the Lightning Memory-Mapped Database library (LMDB) has been added.
+The LMDB KDB module should be more performant and more robust than the DB2 module, and may become the default module for new databases in a future release.

+  - "kdb5_util dump" will no longer dump policy entries when specific principal names are requested.

+* Developer experience:

+  - The new krb5_get_etype_info() API can be used to retrieve enctype, salt, and string-to-key parameters from the KDC for a client principal.

+  - The new GSS_KRB5_NT_ENTERPRISE_NAME name type allows enterprise principal names to be used with GSS-API functions.

+  - KDC and kadmind modules which call com_err() will now write to the log file in a format more consistent with other log messages.

+  - Programs which use large numbers of memory credential caches should perform better.

+* Protocol evolution:

+  - The SPAKE pre-authentication mechanism is now supported.
+This mechanism protects against password dictionary attacks without requiring any additional infrastructure such as certificates.
+    SPAKE is enabled by default on clients, but must be manually enabled on the KDC for this release.

+  - PKINIT freshness tokens are now supported.
+Freshness tokens can protect against scenarios where an attacker uses temporary access to a smart card to generate authentication requests for the future.

+  - Password change operations now prefer TCP over UDP, to avoid spurious error messages about replays when a response packet is dropped.

+  - The KDC now supports cross-realm S4U2Self requests when used with a third-party KDB module such as Samba's.
+The client code for cross-realm S4U2Self requests is also now more robust.

+* User experience:

+  - The new ktutil addent -f flag can be used to fetch salt information from the KDC for password-based keys.

+  - The new kdestroy -p option can be used to destroy a credential cache within a collection by client principal name.

+  - The Kerberos man page has been restored, and documents the environment variables that affect programs using the Kerberos library.

+* Code quality:

+  - Python test scripts now use Python 3.

+  - Python test scripts now display markers in verbose output, making it easier to find where a failure occurred within the scripts.

+  - The Windows build system has been simplified and updated to work with more recent versions of Visual Studio.
+A large volume of unused Windows-specific code has been removed.
+Visual Studio 2013 or later is now required.

 `Pre-authentication mechanisms`

 - PW-SALT                                         :rfc:`4120#section-5.2.7.3`